richardbrrito/richardbrrito/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 <h1>More about me...</h1>
-<p>I'm Richard Brito, a 23-year-old student from Miami, FL, currently pursuing a Bachelor of Arts in Computer Science at Florida International University (FIU).
+<p>I'm Richard Brito, a 23 year old from Miami, FL, currently pursuing a Bachelor of Arts in Computer Science at Florida International University (FIU).
 I'm fluent in both English and Spanish, and I'm passionate about programming and problem-solving.

 My passion lies in creating efficient and user-friendly software solutions.
 I am committed to continuous learning and staying updated with the latest developments in the tech industry.
 I believe in the power of technology to solve problems and improve our lives.